MASILab/Synb0-DISCO/README.md

 ```
 Without singularity or Docker:
 ```
-If you choose to run this  in bash, the script that is containerized in located in src/pipeline.sh.
+If you choose to run this  in bash, the script that is containerized is located in src/pipeline.sh.
 The paths in pipeline.sh are specific to the docker/singularity file system, but the processing can be replicated using the scripts in src.